TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   Today in Movie Culture: Movies That Almost Starred Dwayne Johnson, Alternate ‘Spider-Man: Far From Home’ Ending and More Read More
+    *   Today in Movie Culture: ‘Scary Stories to Tell in the Dark’ VFX Breakdown, the ‘Good Boys’ Kids Try to See Their Movie and More Read More
-    *   The Week in Movie News: Guillermo del Toro Casts Cate Blanchett for Next Project, First ‘1917’ Trailer and More Read More
+    *   The Week in Movie News: Andy Serkis Directing ‘Venom 2,’ James Earl Jones Returns for ‘Coming 2 America’ and More Read More
     *   Next 3 Dwayne Johnson Movies: 'Jumanji: The Next Level,' 'Jungle Cruise,' 'Black Adam' Read More

     Explore Content